vporton/avatrade-job-test/README.md

 Debian package or another kind of automatic installer, but I was not specified the exact operating system.

+I use Django channels (not REST) to notify about Crearbit information retrival asynchronously, because it may be slow.

 ## Architecture decisions

 I use `django.contrib.auth.User` as the base of my User model,